Infoproduto-Facil/pretty-plugins/README.md

 # Pretty Plugins

-**INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**
+**This is a Fork of pretty-plugins by WPMUDEV.
+Let's make it work!

 ## Translations